+If you have ever had the suspicion that a person you encountered was an angel in disguise, you are not alone.
 No less than Father Abraham found himself entertaining angels without realizing it!
 In the beginning of Genesis 18, we find Abraham sitting at the entrance of his tent in the heat of the day.
-What makes this noteworthy is that Abraham had just undergone circumcision three days earlier at the age of 99.
-However, according to Jewish teachings, Abraham longed to bestow kindness on others, and so he sat at the entrance of his tent looking and hoping for visitors.
+Now, Abraham had just undergone circumcision three days earlier at the age of 99.
+However, Abraham also longed to bestow kindness on others, and so he sat at the entrance of his tent hoping for visitors.

-When God saw how much Abraham desired to be hospitable, He sent him three angels.
+God saw how Abraham desired to be hospitable, and sent three angels.
 Abraham had no idea that his visitors were actually angels.
-The Bible refers to them as men, and Abraham treated them as such.
-He joyfully welcomed them and showered them with kindness.
+The Bible refers to them as men, and Abraham treated them as such by showering them with kindness.

-Yet, according to Jewish tradition, these angels had several missions besides providing Abraham with company.
+These angels had several missions besides providing Abraham with company.
 They were sent to heal Abraham from his circumcision, and to tell Abraham and Sarah the good news that, despite their old age, they would have a child.
 Although the angels looked like men, they were God's divine messengers, making Abraham's life a little more joyful and carrying out God's plan.

 God does send us His angels.
-Sometimes we may have a feeling that we are dealing with a supernatural being, but more often than not, we are not aware.
+Sometimes we may have a feeling we are dealing with a supernatural being, but more often than not, we are not aware.
 Most of the time we cannot see our angels at all.

 In 2 Kings 6, the king of Aram had been waging war against Israel.
 However, somehow the king of Israel always seemed to know where the enemy army was located.
-Eventually, the king of Aram discovered that the prophet Elisha was able to see his whereabouts supernaturally and passed along that information to the king of Israel.
+Eventually, the king of Aram discovered that the prophet Elisha was able to see his whereabouts supernaturally and passed along that information to the King of Israel.
 The king of Aram decided to capture Elisha and put an end to this information funnel.
 When he learned where Elisha was staying, the king of Aram sent a mighty army, including hundreds of horses and chariots to surround the city and capture Elisha.

 When Elisha and his servant noticed the siege surrounding the city, the servant began to panic, but Elisha told him, "Don't be afraid . . .
 Those who are with us are more than those who are with them."

 Of course, the servant didn't see anyone or anything coming to their aid.
 Whom was Elisha talking about?
-In the next verse, we read that Elisha prayed to God: "Open his eyes, LORD, so that he may see."
-God answered his prayer: "Then the LORD opened the servant's eyes, and he looked and saw the hills full of horses and chariots of fire all around Elisha" (2 Kings 6:17).
+In the next verse, we read that Elisha prayed to God: "Open his eyes, Lord, so that he may see."
+God answered his prayer: "Then the Lord opened the servant's eyes, and he looked and saw the hills full of horses and chariots of fire all around Elisha."
+(2 Kings 6:17).
 What the servant saw were God's angels surrounding Elisha, ready to protect and defend him.

 We find a similar story in the Christian Bible when God sent an angel to rescue the apostle Peter from prison in Acts 12:7-10.
-The author Luke recorded that as the angel instructed Peter to grab his cloak and follow him: "... he [Peter] had no idea that what the angel was doing was really happening; he thought he was seeing a vision."
+The author Luke recorded that as the angel instructed Peter to grab his cloak and follow him: "...he [Peter] had no idea that what the angel was doing was really happening; he thought he was seeing a vision."